 We have shown the existence of memory-like T-cells in healthy individuals that recognizes leukemia-associated phosphopeptide antigens, yet this immunity is lost in patients with leukemia (Science Translational Medicine 2013).
 Immunotherapies, such as stem cell transplantation where healthy donor immunity is transferred to patients, restore this immunity providing some evidence for its potential utility.
 Thus posttranslationally modified antigens represent a new class of neoantigens, but their importance in cancer remains to be determined.

-Most recently, we have advanced the notion of altered-self and developed a technology that is able to manipulate the types of antigens present on the surface of tumor cells.
+We have advanced the notion of altered-self and developed a technology that is able to manipulate the types of antigens present on the surface of tumor cells.
 We utilized dominant CMV antigens (we term “über-antigens”) to develop peptide payloads that could be conjugated to tumor-targeting antibodies.
-These complexes allow surface release of the über-antigens with subsequent passive loading into empty MHC class-I molecules by exploiting proteases expressed by cancer and engineering antigens that can be processed by these proteases (Millar et al manuscript in preparation).
+These complexes allow surface release of the über-antigens with subsequent passive loading into empty MHC class-I molecules by exploiting proteases expressed by cancer and engineering antigens that can be processed by these proteases.
 Thus this approach circumvents the requirement in the host of potent anti-cancer immunity which is lacking.

 Wong GK, Millar D, Penny S, Heather JM, Mistry P, Buettner N, Bryon J, Huissoon AP & Cobbold M. Accelerated Loss of TCR Repertoire Diversity in Common Variable Immunodeficiency.
 J. Immunol.
 2016 Sep 1;197(5):1642-9.
 PMID: 27481850.